Did a Secret Service Agent Kill JFK by Accident?

 George Hickey, the Secret Service agent named as President Kennedy’s unwitting assassin, began a law suit against Donahue, Menninger, and St. Martin’s Press.
-Hickey claimed that they had been shown Bronson’s film several months before the publication of the book, and that they were aware that the film conclusively disproved their theory.
+Hickey claimed that the three parties had been shown Bronson’s film several months before the publication of the book, and that they were aware that the film conclusively disproved their theory.

 The Media and the Secret Service ‘Assassin’

 Not only did publication of Bonar Menninger’s Mortal Error go ahead, but the book was widely and sympathetically reviewed in the press.
 As is usually the case with books about the JFK assassination, almost none of the reviewers had sufficient knowledge of the assassination to identify the book’s fundamental weakness.